XDMustafa/Translated-Articles/README.md

 ## Thermodynamic
 - [ ] Exact research on the theory of the blackbody thermal radiation
+> After studying the normalized Planck equation in depth, a brand-new type of spectrum curves of blackbody thermal radiation is given.
+Two important parameters of the new type curves, namely relative width RWη and symmetric factor RSFη, are defined.
+The paper points out that the experimental verification of the parameters has three significant applications: (1) Giving a method to measure temperature by detecting the radiation wavelength.
+(2) Determining the blackbody grade.
+(3) The temperature obtained from the law of the blackbody thermal radiation can be used as a criterion.

 ## Quantum Mechanics
 - [x] [Why Complex Number in Quantum Theory?](https://github.com/XDMustafa/Translated-Articles/tree/main/Why%20Complex%20Number%20in%20Quantum%20Theory%3F)